What to look for in the Government’s buildings decarbonisation plan

 Hydrogen’s role in the future of buildings is currently uncertain.
 Proponents point to an easier transition; opponents highlight supply concerns and production emissions.

-This statement raises more questions than it answers – will this be national?
+This statement raises more questions than it answers – will it be national?
 100% hydrogen or a blend?
-Can we generate enough green hydrogen? – but shows that the route to decarbonised heat will likely be regional.
+Can we generate enough green hydrogen?
+However, it does suggest that the route to decarbonised heat will likely be regional.

 Experts warn that waiting for hydrogen technology to come to the fore may reduce action on emissions in the short term and prove a bad bet in the long run.
 Some also suggest that its role may be more limited to decarbonise industry and transport and that well-established electrification is the optimum in homes.

-The Government’s Hydrogen Strategy isn’t expected until later this year, bringing details on if and how we can generate enough carbon neutral hydrogen to make a dent on home heating demand, but we can still expect answers in the Heat Strategy.
+The Government’s Hydrogen Strategy isn’t expected until later this year, bringing details on if and how we can generate the 5GW promised in the white paper and whether it will be used for home heating, but we can still expect answers in the Buildings Strategy.

 What proportion of the country will be kept warm by electricity, and what proportion by hydrogen?
 What are the metrics that led to this decision?
 How will two systems with different costs and characteristics be sold to the public?
 The Heat and Buildings Strategy should finally give answers to these questions, allowing policymakers and industry to focus on delivery.